Configuration

 Accelerators

 Many modern clusters provide multiple accelerators per compute note, yet many applications are best suited to using a single accelerator per task.
-Parsl supports pinning each worker to difference accelerators using available_accelerators option of the HighThroughputExecutor.
+Parsl supports pinning each worker to different accelerators using available_accelerators option of the HighThroughputExecutor.
 Provide either the number of executors (Parsl will assume they are named in integers starting from zero) or a list of the names of the accelerators available on the node.
+Parsl will limit the number of workers it launches to the number of accelerators specified, in other words, you cannot have more workers per node than there are accelerators.
+By default, Parsl will launch as many workers as the accelerators specified via available_accelerators.

 local_config = Config(